Vermilion Bait Co

 Vermilion & Cleveland, Ohio

-Frank K. Knill made his line of Vermilion lures and accessories out of the garage of his home in Vermilion, Ohio.
-Prior to 1920, he was a saloon operator and machinist in Cleveland Ohio.
+Frank K. Knill made his line of Vermilion lures and tackle out of the garage of his home in Vermilion, Ohio. , then later in Cleveland from the early 20s thru the early 40s He was a saloon operator and machinist in Cleveland Ohio prior to 1920.
 According to his family he retired to Vermilion Ohio around 1920.
 However he is mentioned as a resident of Cleveland fishing in Vermilion in 1916.
-He probably started making lures around 1922, the year he applied for his first patent.
+He probably started making lures in this period.
+He applied for his first patent in 1922, the earliest confirmed date.
 At some point prior to 1935, he moved to a duplex home at 3908 Worburn Ave, Cleveland, OH - This address is printed on the Living Water Bug card and listed for his 1935 patent.
 He retired from manufacturing fishing tackle in 1941 and died in 1945.

 Very little is known about his operation.
 His original house was on the corner of West River Road and South Street in Vermilion, OH.
 He hired children as part time workers.
 Four are known for sure, three brothers and a young girl.
 He assembled and painted lures in his garage.
 The metal pieces were stamped by local metal shops.